Parthenon Huxley: ELO Part II and The Orchestra

 Meanwhile, Huxley had restarted his solo career in 2001 with two albums.
-The second P. Hux studio album, Purgatory Falls, was a deeply personal and sometimes harrowing song-cycle that chronicled the devastating experience of his wife's untimely death.
-Huxley signed with Universal and a single "I Loved Everything" reached #1 on Rolling Stone Magazine's Exclusive Download Chart.
+The second P. Hux studio album, Purgatory Falls, was a deeply personal and sometimes harrowing song cycle that chronicled the devastating experience of his wife's untimely death.
+Huxley signed with Universal and a single, "I Loved Everything", reached #1 on Rolling Stone Magazine's Exclusive Download Chart.
 This was followed by a solo live album, Live in Your Living Room.
-Later in 2001 year he recorded with The Orchestra for their album No Rewind, which featured four songs written or co-written by Huxley: "Jewel and Johnny", "Can't Wait to See You", "Over London Skies" and "Before We Go."
+Later in 2001 he contributed to The Orchestra's No Rewind.

-Huxley followed No Rewind with another solo acoustic live album In Your Parlour (Nine18 Records) in 2003 and then began work on Homemade Spaceship, an album of ELO covers commissioned by Lakeshore Records of Hollywood, CA. Homemade Spaceship: The Music of ELO as Performed by P. Hux was awarded 2005 Tribute Album of the Year by Just Plain Folks, the world's largest online musicians community.
+Huxley followed No Rewind with another solo acoustic live album, In Your Parlour (Nine18 Records), in 2003 and then began work on Homemade Spaceship, an album of ELO covers commissioned by Lakeshore Records of Hollywood, CA. Homemade Spaceship: The Music of ELO as Performed by P. Hux was awarded 2005 Tribute Album of the Year by Just Plain Folks, the world's largest online musicians community.

-In October 2011, Phil Bates again left the band and the revolving door saw Huxley return as Orchestra guitarist and singer.
+In October 2011, Phil Bates again left the band and Huxley returned as Orchestra guitarist and singer.
 With Huxley back on board, The Orchestra completed a successful 17-date tour of Eastern Europe in December 2011.

 Later career

-Huxley moved to Maryland in 2004 where he began work on the third P. Hux studio album, Kiss the Monster.
+Huxley moved to Maryland in 2004, where he began work on the third P. Hux studio album, Kiss the Monster.
 It was released in 2007 by English label Voiceprint in conjunction with Nine18 (Huxley's imprint) and BeanBagOne, a label owned by Huxley's American manager David Bean of Carmel, California.
 Kiss the Monster was nominated for 'Album of the Year' by Just Plain Folks.

-In 2006 Nine18/Not Lame Records released Mile High Fan an album of songs recorded in Los Angeles in the late 80s and early 90s.
-Tracks from "Mile High Fan" had originally been intended for the follow-up to 1988's "Sunny Nights".
+In 2006 Nine18/Not Lame Records released Mile High Fan, an album of songs recorded in Los Angeles in the late '80s and early '90s.
+Tracks from Mile High Fan had originally been intended for the follow-up to 1988's Sunny Nights.

-In 2011, Huxley released Tracks & Treasure Vol. 1 a collection of songs that had appeared on compilations as well as previously unreleased master recordings.
+In 2011, Huxley released Tracks & Treasure Vol. 1, a collection of songs that had appeared on compilations as well as previously unreleased master recordings.
 The album featured performances by McCartney guitarist Rusty Anderson, Go-Go's drummer Gina Schock, ELO/ELO Part II/The Orchestra violinist Mik Kaminski, and others.
 The album's title was a pun, referencing "trash and treasure" days in Maryland.

-On April 2, 2013, Nine18 Records issued Thank You Bethesda, a collection of all new songs that Huxley considers some of his best work.
+On April 2, 2013, Nine18 Records issued Thank You Bethesda, a collection of new songs that Huxley considers some of his best work.
 A successful Kickstarter campaign in the fall of 2012 aided in the album's post-production and release.
 The 24-page CD booklet contains names and pictures of Huxley's Kickstarter supporters.

 In Fall 2015, Nine18 Records released P. Hux Live Deluxe, a remastered 1996 recording of the original P. Hux lineup captured live in Durham, North Carolina.